History of Tennessee Volunteers football: Lane Kiffin era (2009)

 For the 2009 season, UT paid $3.32 million to all assistant football coaches, the highest combined salary among public schools.
 On January 12, 2010, after just one year at Tennessee, Kiffin left to accept the head coaching job at the University of Southern California.
-Kiffin's abrupt departure was met with anger and backlash among many Tennessee fans, and rioting occurred in and around campus after word got out.
+Kiffin's abrupt departure was met with anger and backlash among a number of Tennessee fans, and rioting occurred in and around campus after word got out.

 Derek Dooley era (2010–2012)

 On January 15, 2010, Louisiana Tech head coach Derek Dooley, son of legendary Georgia head coach Vince Dooley, was named the Volunteers' 22nd head coach, replacing Lane Kiffin.
 Expectations for the Vols entering 2010 were relatively low in part because of having a third head coach in two years, a young and lacking offensive line, and an unresolved QB issue just weeks before the season began.
 Junior QB Matt Simms, son of Pro Bowl and former Super Bowl MVP Phil Simms, was named starter for the Vols for the opener against UT-Martin.
 After eight games the Vols were 2–6, including a heartbreaking loss at LSU which ended in controversy.

 After Tennessee was soundly beaten by South Carolina 38–24, Dooley named true freshman QB Tyler Bray as starter for the next game against Memphis.
 The Vols found new life in their new QB.
 Bray threw for 325 yards and 5 touchdowns.
-The Vols would make a remarkable stand throughout November, going 4–0 to reach 6-6 overall and become bowl eligible.
+The Vols would make a remarkable stand throughout November, going 4–0 to reach 6–6 overall and become bowl eligible.
 On December 30 the Vols faced North Carolina in the Music City Bowl, which ended similarly to UT's previous game with LSU.
-A loophole in the rules (a lack of a late game 10-second runoff) gave the Tar Heels one more second in regulation in which they would kick a field goal to tie the game at 20-20 and send it into overtime.
+A loophole in the rules (a lack of a late game 10-second runoff) gave the Tar Heels one more second in regulation in which they would kick a field goal to tie the game at 20–20 and send it into overtime.
 After both teams scored touchdowns in the first overtime, Bray would throw an interception on UT's first possession in the second overtime.
 UNC would cap it off by kicking a field goal to win the game 30–27.
 Overall, the Vols and Dooley would finish 6–7.
 The aftermath of UT's bowl loss to UNC resulted in the NCAA applying the same rule as the NFL when it comes to too many players on the field as time expires.

 In 2011, the Vols had another losing season at 5–7.
 The Vols escaped sanctions in connection to an earlier scandal involving Kiffin during his coaching tenure at Tennessee (apart from minor sanctions they had imposed on themselves).
 Kiffin was also cleared by the NCAA.
 On November 18, 2012, Dooley was fired after losing 41–18 to Vanderbilt.
-The team finished the season at 5-7 for the second consecutive season.
+The team finished the season at 5–7 for the second consecutive season.